myelintek/documentation/user/vc_pipeline.rst

 --------

 The top-level ``defaults`` property specifies the workflow default settings.
-It is a dict defining:
+It is a dictionary defining:

 * **Image**:
   ``image`` specifies the default image to run a container.